chaos-consulting/adsberry/install.md

   sudo dd bs=4M if=~/meinimage.img of=/dev/mmcblk0
 ```

-* SSH activate SSH in the config file on the sd card
+* On the SD Cards /boot touch a ssh file

 * Put the card into the Pi and boot it up
 * Connect via ssh and change the password for security reasons first